Stage 1: Self-Discovery | Life Philosophy

 Explanatory style

-Martin Seligman's research on explanatory style (the way you explain why things happen to you) expanded on Rotter's work.
-Seligman identified three dimensions of how people explain negative events:
+Martin Seligman's research on explanatory style (the way you explain why things happen to you) expanded on Rotter's work by identifying three dimensions of how people explain negative events:

 • Permanence.
-Is this temporary or permanent? ("I failed" versus "I'm a failure.")
+Is this temporary or permanent? ("I failed" vs "I'm a failure.")

 • Pervasiveness.
-Is this specific or universal? ("I'm bad at this particular thing" versus "I'm bad at everything.")
+Is this specific or universal? ("I'm bad at this particular thing" vs "I'm bad at everything.")

 • Personalisation.
 Is this about me or about the situation? ("I made a mistake" versus "This happened because of bad luck.")

-People who explain bad events as permanent, pervasive, and personal are more vulnerable to depression and helplessness.
-People who explain them as temporary, specific, and situational recover faster and try again sooner.
-Your explanatory style is a core component of your life philosophy, and it is learnable.
-Seligman's later work showed that shifting explanatory style through conscious practice produces measurable improvements in resilience.
+People who explain bad events as permanent, pervasive, and personal are more vulnerable to depression and helplessness, whereas people who explain them as temporary, specific, and situational recover faster and try again sooner.
+Your explanatory style is a core component of your life philosophy, and it's learnable.

 Meaning-making

 Your relationship with meaning shapes how you handle suffering.
-If you believe suffering is random and pointless, you will endure it differently than if you believe it carries a lesson or a purpose.
-Neither belief is objectively provable.
-But the one you hold affects your resilience, your recovery, and your capacity to move forward after loss.
+If you believe suffering is random and pointless, you'll endure it very differently than when you believe that it carries a lesson or a purpose.
+Neither belief is objectively provable, but the one you hold affects your resilience, your recovery, and your capacity to move forward.

 The principles: your playbook for unclear moments